sporto/elm-tutorial/090_showing_errors/players_update.md

 This is the approach we will take:

 - Players Update will receive a model that includes an address where to send a message when an error occurs.
-- On error we will send a message to this address.
+- When an error happens we will send a message to this address.
-- The message will go a mailbox that will be an input for our application.
+- This message will go to a mailbox that will be an input for our application.
 - The main update will then receive the action and set the error message in the main model.